Code-Institute-Submissions/self-isolation-watch/README.md

     8. whilst logged off, they still have the opportunity to view the symptoms on the homepage, but juts not add to them.

 5. Surface plane:
     * Due to the nature of the app strategy.
 I was concious that most images reflecting the topic could be triggereing to users.
-I decided early on that i would not use many pictures, the colours would be uplfiting but proffesional and I didnt want to lower the seriousness of the topic, with animations.
+I decided early on that i would not use any images, the colours would be uplfiting but proffesional and I didnt want to lower the seriousness of the topic, with animations.
     * Unlike my 2 previous Milestone Projects, I found it more effective to not have a logo, although there is defiently scope for this in the future.
     * I used [coolors](https://coolors.co/), to create a coulor palette to work with, as shown below.
 I chose this palette as the colors were uplifting and warm yet formal, i felt this was the perfecct balance of feelings to be evoked in users when visiting my app.
 I wanted them to feel hopeful that they were going to be okay, soothed that this app and tool exists, but also aware of the importance of their data.